Azure-Samples/agent-openai-java-banking-assistant/docs/client-managed-widgets.md

 The widget system now supports two rendering modes:

-1. **Server-managed widgets** (default): Widgets are defined using a DSL on the server and rendered dynamically on the client
+1. **Server-managed widgets** (chatkit default): Widgets are defined using a DSL on the server and rendered dynamically on the client
-2. **Client-managed widgets** (new): Pre-built React components are registered on the client and referenced by name from the server
+2. **Client-managed widgets** (custom new): Pre-built React components are registered on the client and referenced by name from the server

 ## Server-Side: Sending Widgets